 Otter activity is high along the streams on-site and there is frequent evidence of Otter tracks, spraint and fish remains.
 It is likely that an Otter "couch" is situated on the site.
-Evidence of Badger and Pine Marten using the site have also been noted, and coarse fish including Bream and Roach have been observed in the streams.
+Evidence of Badger and Pine Marten using the site have also been noted, and coarse fish including Bream and Roach have been observed in waterbodies on site.